franciscoluna-28/hobby-explore/README.md

 #### Will you be adding new functionalities and updating the application?

 Yes!
 There are already new features planned to add to the application.
-I want to see how the application performs to start improving the MVP.
+I want to see how the application performs to further improve the MVP.